• Ελληνικά

 Nick Kouzos was also a scholar, a good speaker in public and always the official spokesman representing the town in all official events and festivities.

 But, most of all, he was a lover of the Ancient Greek Theater.
-As head master, he was preparing many performances of Ancient Greek Tragedies and Comedies.
+As a headmaster, he was preparing many performances of Ancient Greek Tragedies and Comedies.

 https://nickkouzos.com/images/Welcom5.jpg

-Nick Kouzos with his wife Olympia Kouzou Agoroglou in Peramos
+Nick Kouzos, the grandfather with his wife Olympia Kouzou Agoroglou in Peramos

 It is said that, he was insisting, all of his students, to perform in the original Ancient Greek language.
 One has only to consider the times and the area in which all this was happening, to appreciate how the level of culture and civilization was maintained and why the Greek Minority in Asia Minor, under the Ottoman rule, could retain its national identity and traditions for many centuries.

-Very few thinks can be found from the work of George and Nick Kouzos.
+Very few things can be found from the work of George and Nick Kouzos.
 Very few people are still alive from his students.
-When this was written some elderly persons in New Peramos in Attica, stoped my wife and me and mentioned in tears.
+When this was written some elderly persons in New Peramos in Attica, stopped my wife and me and mentioned in tears.
 “We were Nick Kouzos students”

 I read in an article, “Remembrances from Peramos” written by George Avgerinos in the old newspaper “MARMARINA” dated November 1964: